LOGbinder for SQL Server is a small, efficient Windows service that runs on any Windows server

 partner and we will help you install and configure it.

-How does LOGbinder SQL integrate with my current log management solution?
+How does LOGbinder for SQL Server integrate with my current log management solution?

 With LOGbinder, any log management solution that supports Windows event logs, text